Large Language Models are Miscalibrated In-Context Learners: RQ2: How to Ensure Performance and Calibration?

-\rparagraph{Max Probability} For each possible value in the output space, we find the maximum probability of the predicted values across $K$ variants and use this as the prediction's probability.
+\rparagraph{Max Probability} For each possible value in the output space, we find the maximum probability of the predicted values across $K$ variants and use this as the prediction's probability $\mathcal{P}'(\hat{y} = l_{i}|x)=\max(\mathcal{P}_j(\hat{y} = l_{i}|x), j \in [1, K])$.
 Because the probability is obtained from different components, the summation of these probabilities is not guaranteed to be 1.
 Therefore, we apply the normalization on the new probability distribution: $\mathcal{P}_{ens}(y|x) = {\rm Norm}(\mathcal{P}'(y|x))$.
 The ensemble prediction is determined as the $\hat{y}$ that has the highest probability after the ensembling step.